 And in difficult times, you can achieve success, says the Governor of the Amur Region

 The Amur region coped with the challenges of the difficult 2020 with dignity.
-Despite all the difficulties that the coronavirus pandemic brought with it, the region not only retained its positions in the most important economic indicators, but also surpassed some of them.
-What was the cost of such a result, what was done, in an interview with EastRussia said the Governor of the Amur Region Vasily Orlov
+Despite all the difficulties that the coronavirus pandemic brought with it, the region not only held its own in the most important economic indicators, but also surpassed some of them.
+What was the cost of such a result, what was done, in an interview with EastRussia, the Governor of the Amur Region Vasily Orlov told

 What was the year 2020 for the Amur Region?